 As the name suggests our instrument does not have metal frets to hold the string against to produce a note, as one would with a typical guitar or ukulele.
 Instead we change the pitch of a string with an object called a slide – a smooth cylindrical object worn over a finger on the player’s “fretting hand” (whichever feels most comfortable, though most players wear the slide on their ring finger).
-All our instruments come supplied with a courtesy metal Salvage Sounds starter slide.
+Some of our instruments come supplied with a courtesy metal Salvage Sounds starter slide.
 However, you may wish to upgrade to one of our bottleneck glass slides for a smoother, more luxurious sound.

 There are a couple of key fundamental points to slide playing we must consider.
 The first is to learn to apply just the right amount of pressure on the strings with the slide to achieve a great sound.
 Too loose a contact and the string will rattle and buzz when played with the plucking hand (for the best sound, use a plectrum).
 Too tight and you can deaden the sound and cause inconsistency in the pitch from stretching the string too much.
 The second key point to consider is that unlike playing a guitar or ukulele where the string is held down behind the fret, with slide playing the slide must be directly above the fret-position to play a note of that particular pitch.
 Thus when playing more than one string together, make sure to always hold the slide at a right-angle to the neck so that the slide will be aligned with the fret-positions all the way up the length of it when you play.
 Otherwise the combination of notes from multiple strings played together may sound out of tune.